justJackjon/glit/README.md

 glit <push|pull> [optional-local-path-to-repo] [OPTIONS]
 ```

+If your current working directory is within an initialised git repository, there is no need to supply the optional path after the action argument (either `push` or `pull`). `glit` will attempt to resolve this value automatically by looking for the nearest parent directory which is an initialised git repo.

 `glit` offers [detailed summaries of planned changes](#a-glimpse-of-glit-in-action) before performing the synchronisation, allowing users to review and confirm before any changes take place.
 This functionality helps to safeguard against unwanted changes in either the mounted volume or local directory.

 ### Options

+- `-d, --dir`: Specify the path to the mounted volume directory.
+Default is `/SharedRepos`.
+The path is relative to the root of the mounted volume.
 - `-e, --exclude`: Comma-separated list of paths to exclude from syncing.
 Paths should be relative to the repository root.
 Default exclusions include: `node_modules/`, `.git/`, `bin/`, `obj/`.
 - `-h, --help`: Display the help message and exit.
 - `-t, --type`: Specify the type of mounted volume: 'networked' or 'removable' (e.g., a USB stick).
 Default is 'networked'.